Rickyviii/P5_Tags-Generation-Tool/README.md

 URL :
       https://oc-p5-tags.herokuapp.com/

-The PDF file is the powerpoint presentation used for the final project's oral defense.
+The ppsx file is the powerpoint presentation used for the final project's oral defense.
+The pdf file is the requested report ont his project.